microsoft/agogosml/agogosml_cli/cli/templates/{{cookiecutter.PROJECT_NAME_SLUG}}/README.md

 2. Set all the correct environment variables
 3. Queue the pipeline for build.

+### Keeping the Project Up To Date

+All of the components of Agogosml use the same base Docker image (agogosml) which pins the version of the underlying library to the version of the CLI.
+To update the library used by the base image, simply go to `agogosml/Dockerfile.agogosml` and edit `RUN pip install agogosml==1.0.0`.
+Ideally, version updates should be handled via a service like pyup, synk or similar services.

 ### Alternative: Running the End to End Test Locally

 The following are instructions to run the end to end test locally.
 Even though you are running the tests